toadkarter/RetroTransfer/README.md

 ---
 RetroTransfer is a utility for Windows that helps transfer ROM files from a user's computer to their Raspberry Pi's RetroPie installation directory.
 This process is carried out via SCP connection.

+*Note: I do not condone piracy.
+Please ensure that you legally own the games that you are transferring using this utility.*

 ## **What do I need to use RetroTransfer?**
 ---
 * A Raspberry Pi connected to the same network as your machine from which you will be running RetroTransfer;